voicesauce/opensauce-python/HACKING.md

    one line summary of the change, a blank line, and then a paragraph or two about the motivation for the change and what the changes are.

-8. Push your changes to the cloud (it'll ask for your github username and password):
+9. Push your changes to the cloud (it'll ask for your GitHub username and password):

         $ git push

    In order to sync your version of the repo with the master copy, use "git pull":

         $ git pull

-If something breaks or anything is confusing, e-mail me: ksilvers at umass dot edu
+   If something breaks or anything is confusing, post a question on the Issue tracker.

 # Projects

 Check the Issue tracker and TODO.md for ideas.

-# Howto do an algorithm conversion
+# How to do an algorithm conversion

 1. In the algorithm's .m file, add a line to the end of the function for which the file is named like this: